Aspire + Azure Cognitive Services: Transforming Unstructured Data Preparation for Azure Search

 4. Indexing the enriched content into Azure Search

 Once the content is fully processed and enriched, it is indexed into Azure Search via Aspire’s Azure Search publisher and made available to end-users via a search UI.
-In our demo scenario, users can access and analyze the EDGAR 10-K documents via search and visualization.
+Users can access and analyze the content of the documents via search and visualization.

 5. Displaying and visualizing search results

-In our example below, the graph displaying the organizations associated with "BioMarin" includes "Daiichi Sankyo" and "Asubio Pharma Co., Ltd." - two organizations that are highly correlated with BioMarin Pharmaceutical.
+In our example UI below, the graph displaying the organizations associated with the company "BioMarin" includes "Daiichi Sankyo" and "Asubio Pharma Co., Ltd." - two organizations that are highly correlated with BioMarin Pharmaceutical.
 This correlation can provide Contoso's financial advisors with valuable insights that support their investment recommendations.

 Powering More Intelligent Search